DauNguyenMinhTuan/Writeups-THM/adventofcyber2024/adventofcyber2024.md

 * Which OS and browser does each user usually use?
 * Are there any similarities or explicit differences between the IP addresses and operating systems used?

 Based on the results, we have proven that McSkidy used a different IP address before the unusual authentication was discovered.
 Moreover, all evidence seems to point towards another user after correlating the IP address and **User-Agent** used by each user.
-Who do you think it could be?
 McSkidy has processed all the investigation results and summarized them below:
 * The incident starts with an anomalous login with the user account `mcskidy` from IP `53.94.201.69`.
 * Shortly after the login, an anomalous user account `glitch` was created.
 * Then, the `glitch` user account was assigned administrator permissions.